 Start diversifying your college application and building your resume:

 - In today's world, experience studying and working abroad is becoming more and more valuable as many companies are looking to hire new employees with some form of international experience.
 With the world becoming increasingly globalized, having the ability to speak another language or understand the perspective of a client from a different culture is becoming a widely sought after skill.

 - A Gap program will challenge you in ways you might not expect.
-There is nothing like living and studying in a different country to help you feel more independent.
 Whether it is figuring out how to order a cup of coffee in a restaurant in Shanghai, or navigating the Subte metro system in Buenos Aires, dealing with these issues(and eventually conquering them), will instill a newfound confidence and strength that is difficult to find elsewhere.
-After a Gap program with ISA, you will feel like you can take on the world.

 - One of the most important goals of any Gap program should be cultural immersion.
 What is the point of traveling to a different country if you don't intend to learn anything about it?
 ISA has the strong belief that students will most benefit from their study abroad programs if they are as immersed in the host culture as possible.
 Therefore, we have gone to great lengths to provide countless cultural opportunities for our students in homestays, partner language exchanges, local cultural activities, excursions, and more.

 It is important to note certain Gap sites have different eligibility requirements for entrance into their programs.
 Some sites have strict age requirements or other prerequisites that might affect a student's eligibility for the program.
 It is therefore important to check the requirements on each program page before applying.